Budibase/website/content/professional-services/templates/project-cost-estimation-template/index.md

 Host and deploy your Budibase tools however you like.
 Choose self-hosting or Budibase Cloud.
 Deploy to your own infrastructure using Kubernetes, Docker, Docker Compose, Digital Ocean, and more.

 Budibase tools can be deployed in minutes.
-Use our template as an internal tool, web application, or mobile app.

 ### Third-party integrations